cloud-install/ansible-snyc-gitee/docs/installation/dolibarr.md

 * Get the **Internet IP** of your Server on your Cloud Platform
 * Visit *http://Internet IP/9panel* to quik start
-* Know more about PHP runtime, includes:**installation directory, version, database, vhost** ([view it](https://support.websoft9.com/docs/lamp/stack-components.html))
+* Know more about PHP runtime, includes:**installation directory, version, database, vhost** ([view it](https://support.websoft9.com/docs/lcmp/stack-components.html))

 ## Dolibarr deployment

 **If you are using the Websoft9 Dolibarr Image, go to the [Dolibarr Installation Wizard](/dolibarr.md#dolibarr-installation-wizard) directly**

-If you are using LAMP, please deploy Dolibarr to your Server as follows:
+If you are using LCMP, please deploy Dolibarr to your Server as follows:

 1. Log in your Domain console and complete a Domain resolution, make sure it successful
-2. Using [phpMyAdmin to log in MySQL](https://support.websoft9.com/docs/lamp/admin-mysql.html), create a database named`dolibarr`
+2. Using [phpMyAdmin to log in MySQL](https://support.websoft9.com/docs/lcmp/admin-mysql.html), create a database named`dolibarr`
 3. Go to Dolibarr official website to [download](https://www.dolibarr.org/downloads)  source code
-4. Refer to *[Deploy second application](https://support.websoft9.com/docs/lamp/solution-deployment.html#deploy-second-application)* of [LAMP](https://support.websoft9.com/docs/lamp/) to deploy Dolibarr to your Server
+4. Refer to *[Deploy second application](https://support.websoft9.com/docs/lcmp/solution-deployment.html#deploy-second-application)* of [LCMP](https://support.websoft9.com/docs/lcmp/) to deploy Dolibarr to your Server

 ---